marcusgms/todoapp/README.md

 A simple tasks app created in Javascript and HTML.

-_What you can learn to do this simple app:_
+_What you can learn by doing this simple app:_

 You can learn:
 Create variables in JS (It's not not the best thing to do, but this project user the word var to declare variables),